ohduran/MycroBlog/README.md

 - User can display an "about me" section and edit it.
 - User can log out from any page when logged in.
 - User can follow and unfollow other users.
 By default, user follows himself.
+- User can post posts.
+- User can see followed users' posts.

 ## Test cases